alexander-jiang/halite3_bot/journal.md

 ## Notes
 ### 12/16/2018
-- Still polishing up bot v4: it wins against v3.1 but not by as much as I would've expected...
+- Submitted bot v4: it wins against v3.1 pretty consistently, though it wins by a larger margin when the halite density isn't high around the shipyards (i.e. in layouts where v3.1 struggles)
   - ship recall is more consistent
   - targeting is slightly improved
+  - better able to escape softlock with friendly and enemy ships
-  - still missing "inspire" mechanic and not utilizing dropoffs
+  - added "inspire" mechanic
+  - added more sophisticated ship-spawn decision: track the breakeven ages of ships to see when to stop spawning (but spawns are always allowed for first 5 ships and first 100 turns)
+  - shouldn't be susceptible to an enemy ship on the shipyard
-  - investigating a dynamic return threshold (not just varying based on the turn number but also by the ship's distance from shipyard)
+  - not using a dynamic return threshold (not just varying based on the turn number but also by the ship's distance from shipyard)
+  - not using any retargeting (e.g. if a collision happens nearby, the ship won't retarget)
-  - also investigating a "defensive" navigation system to be used when returning to base with large amounts of halite (avoiding collisions with enemies while in enemy territory should boost efficiency and overall performance)
+  - not using a "defensive" navigation system to be used when returning to base with large amounts of halite (avoiding collisions with enemies while in enemy territory should boost efficiency and overall performance)
+  - not utilizing dropoffs
 - There's an interesting board seed: 1545020736.
 It doesn't have much halite (around 102k) so you need to make use of the inspire mechanic and also limit ship production.
 Could be an interesting test case to see if the ship spawning is tuned well (and also could be used to test